adquesto/adquesto-php-sdk/JSPLUGIN.md

 ## Events

-The Adquesto plugin emits events related to the change of state.
-Events can be used for integration.
+The Adquesto plugin emits events when it changes its state.
+Events can be used for integration of frontend actions.

 ### Available events

-* `adquesto.ready` - triggered when library loaded and ready
+* `adquesto.ready` - triggered when the plugin is loaded and ready
-* `adquesto.emissionskip` - triggered when there is no quest to display
+* `adquesto.emissionskip` - triggered when there is no adquest to display or reader has an active subscription (the page content is available without showing an adquest)
-* `adquesto.emissionstart` - triggered after site blur, directly before quest display
+* `adquesto.emissionstart` - triggered after the page content becomes blurred (before displaying adquest)
-* `adquesto.emissionend` - triggered after site unblur, so after correct answer
+* `adquesto.emissionend` - triggered after the page blur is removed and page content is unveiled (after correct answer)
-* `adquesto.subscriptiontoggle` - triggered when displaying the subscription board

 ### JavaScript events handling example